dougbhigh/Habitable-Planet-Prediction/README.md

 With over 5000 training and testing records, the number of false positives outnumbered the confirmed exoplanets by about 2:1.

-The top three models were run against candidate data that has not been confirmed as either an exoplanet or false positive.
+The top three models were run against candidate data that has not been confirmed as either an exoplanet or a false positive.
 One would expect a similiar 2:1 ratio to occur here as well, this was not the result.
 However, there could be other factors that allowed easier dismissal of candidates, for example, leaving the bulk of the yet unknown to favor eventually being confirmed.

 | Model         | predicted confirmed | predicted false positive | Average accuracy from training and testing |
 |---------------|---------------------|--------------------------|--------------------------------------------|